Hope Hicks, Trump’s Press Director, Could Be One of Mueller’s Favorite Witnesses

 In the White House, she first assumed a title created specifically for her (“Director of Strategic Communications”) before a series of resignations and firings erupted over the spring and summer: Michael Dubke, the communications director, resigned in late May; Sean Spicer, the press secretary, resigned when it became clear that Anthony Scaramucci would be hired in Dubke’s place; and then Scaramucci was summarily fired for conduct unbecoming — which is how Hicks ended up the White House communications director.

-Her office is right outside of the Oval Office, closer than any other official — so close that from her desk, the president can be heard calling for her.
+Her office is right outside of the Oval Office, closer than any other official — so close that, from her desk, the president can be heard calling for her.

 Hicks has mostly avoided controversy even while living at the center of the biggest controversy in modern political history.
 This is partly why she’s survived as so many around her have toppled.
 In many respects, she’s played the long game, opting to be careful and deliberate in a way few on the campaign and in this White House — least of all the president — are.
 But how careful can anyone be in the inherently dangerous endeavor of working for Donald Trump?
 To anyone in his orbit for whom Mueller’s investigation may have implications, Hicks’s ability to survive — that is, the fact that she’s been around so long by Trump standards and, again, has necessarily seen some shit — is potentially a problem.